 When deciding how to rehabilitate their classic Viennese apartment, the owners wanted a design in keeping with their anti-consumerist life philosophy.
 Cue the use of vintage furniture throughout the space.
-The goal was to source as much vintage as possible whilst steering clear of the trendy classics and high-prices now synonymous with the hipster boutiques.
+The goal was to source as much vintage as possible whilst avoiding the high-prices now synonymous with the hipster boutiques.

-Instead of shelves and cupboards, a wooden cart and vintage suitcase offer an interesting take on the age-old problem of storage solution.
+Instead of shelves and cupboards, a wooden cart and vintage suitcase offer an interesting take on the problem of storage.
 What’s more, the neutral design of the room as a whole will allow the owners to easily transition the space as their children grow older.